Take the classic French salad for a spin with this quick and easy Nicoise Pasta Salad. A perfect weeknight dinner the whole family will love!

 Do you recognize this pasta dish?
 I posted a similar picture of it in one of my Menu Plan Monday posts back in October upon my return from the Food and Nutrition Conference and Expo.
 This Nicoise Pasta Salad was inspired by the Chopped-style contest I participated in during the recipe writing and food photography workshop I took at the conference.
 My photograph was one of the winners and I loved the idea of the recipe so I decided to make it for real and see how it came out.

-End result: a quick and easy (takes less than 30 minutes!), nutritious and delicious, and kid-, mom-, and husband approved recipe.
+End result: a quick (takes less than 30 minutes!)and easy (just see for yourself in the video below!), nutritious and delicious, and kid-, mom-, and husband approved recipe.
 I call that a winner in my book, wouldn’t you?!
 Since I had more ingredients at my disposal when I cooked this at home, I made a few modifications from what was created at the conference, making the recipe more similar to the classic Nicoise salad.

 Nicoise Pasta Salad: Ingredients & Preparation